 - District staff members inspect the schools in and around the grounds to determine if there are any conditions that would present difficulty for individuals to enter or exit the buildings.

 - The Township public works staff and police officers partner with the School District and are an important resource in assisting with the decision to delay or cancel.

-- I communicate with neighboring superintendents to discuss their assessment of local road and weather conditions.
+- The district communicates with neighboring school districts to discuss their assessment of local road and weather conditions.